Zhen-Tan-dmml/Zhen-Tan-dmml.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final year graduate student at the TU Berlin.
+👨🏻‍💻 I'm a 4th year PhD student at the [Arizona State University](https://www.asu.edu/) under the supervision of [Prof. Huan Liu](https://www.public.asu.edu/~huanliu/).
+I am currently a research intern at [Google Cloud AI](https://research.google/teams/cloud-ai/) in Sunnyvale!

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are generally in data mining, machine learning, and large foundation models.
+More specifically, my in pragmatic AI systems!

 📚 I'm currently working towards my Master's Thesis in the field of Computer Vision and Natural Language Processing.